 Compared to the previous Roadmap this updated Roadmap will give a more extensive overview of the role of Photonics to help solve Societal Challenges.
 Addressed by the link with other technologies and applications.
 This Roadmap is especially focused on the Research Agenda for the Netherlands but we realize that the valorization of research to business is an essential aspect to tackle the societal challenges which get attention with valorization aspects.
-It is within the potential of the photonics ecosystem in the Netherlands to create unicorns.
+It is within the potential of the photonics ecosystem in the Netherlands to create unicorns, even more so, if we ensure, the entire value chain, from fundamental R&D all the way to large scale production and packaging is to be created in NL.
+In comparison to the previous version, this updated Roadmap offers a more comprehensive perspective on how Photonics plays a crucial role in addressing Societal Challenges.
+This is achieved by exploring its interconnections with other technologies and applications.
+While primarily concentrating on the